mikedamay/PureDI/README.md

     TODO set up remarks and notes as top level section headings in each topic TODO FAQ / Workarounds
     TODO embolden key text
-    TODO how to handle injection state passed to an injector with a different TODO set of profiles
+    *** TODO how to handle injection state passed to an injector with a different
+    *** TODO set of profiles
     TODO explain how inheritance, factory with bean name, a separate base factory with Ignore TODO are combined to support inheritance.
 Execute must be virtual.
     TODO in gotchas we claim that a dangling bean reference will be assigned TODO its default value - is that true?
     TODO implementations a la IPropertyMap
-    TODO document that it is not possible to have OS.Any along with OS.Specific TODO developer guide: policy on diagnostics and variation for constructors TODO assert that attribute parameters are non-null and of the correct type.
+    *** TODO document that it is not possible to have OS.Any along with OS.Specific TODO developer guide: policy on diagnostics and variation for constructors TODO assert that attribute parameters are non-null and of the correct type.
-    TODO document that we can't handle with same type from multiple assemblies using aliases - I think this will defeat the IOCC
-    TODO change text on ReadOnlyProperty to mention that this can be set by using the constructor TODO test global:: and document that it won't work for root type passed as string TODO spell check documentation
+    TODO document that we can't handle same type from multiple assemblies using aliases - I think this will defeat the IOCC TODO change text on ReadOnlyProperty to mention that this can be set by using the constructor TODO test global:: and document that it won't work for root type passed as string TODO spell check documentation